Skip to main content

 Telephones

 • Most university phone systems permit users to forward calls to outside lines.
 If a user would like to receive their office calls at home, this can be turned on.
-This can be setup through the handset (or in some cases, remotely) by following the instructions on the telecom site.
+This can be setup through the handset (or in some cases, remotely) by following the instructions on the Rutgers IT Help portal.

 • An alternative to forwarding all calls is allowing calls to go to voicemail and either retrieving them regularly or requesting that OIT configure your line to send voicemails to email.
 The voicemail to email option only works on some systems.
-Refer to instructions on the telecom site to request this service.
+Refer to instructions on the Rutgers IT Help portal to request this service.

 • Unfortunately, there is no solution that would allow users to use their home or mobile phone to place outgoing calls using their Rutgers phone number.
 Users who do not want their personal number displayed to others can mask their home or mobile number by dialing *67 before placing an outgoing call.
 However, keep in mind that people are less likely to answer calls without CallerID information as your call will show up to them as “unknown caller.”